jcube4u/FabDogs/README.md

 - Using MVVM design pattern for seperation of Business logic and View, allowing the app to be maintanable and testable.
 - using dependency Injection for Model in to ViewModel and ViewModel in to
 - Binding of Datasource and View using @Publisher and @ObservedObject model.
 As soon as the data is updated of fetched from service Layer. it is avilable to View
+- Netowk layer abstactino using protocols to easiyl swap out the calls with local mock response
 - As soon as the app loads, data is fethed from the network. if the app has no connectivity, 'No results' shown.

+- Image in details page could return different size images, using content - fit

 ## Unit tests
 - ViewModels tested with sample data